 15 Crazy Super Bowl Betting Trends

 Favorites absolutely dominated the early Super Bowls, as only three underdogs won in the first 14 years.
-The Chiefs are currently listed as slight favorites.
+Entering Super Bowl 56, favorites are 36-19 in the championship game.

 This trend has recently reversed, though …

 4) Underdogs Have the Edge in Recent Super Bowls